Your Fastest Path To A Bachelor Of Science In Nursing (BSN) Degree

-Upon completion of our Bachelor of Science in Nursing program, you can be prepared to demonstrate the ability to:
+Upon completion of our 2.5 year Bachelor of Science in Nursing program, you are expected to demonstrate the following abilities:

 - Provide holistic, safe, competent patient care by applying the nursing process and evidence-based practice to manage the health care needs of culturally diverse individuals, families, groups, and communities;

 - Synthesize and apply knowledge from the humanities, the arts and letters, the social and natural sciences as a basis for clinical reasoning and decision-making in nursing practice;

 - Effectively communicate using written, verbal and electronic methodologies;